-For some time, I have been working in a small store at the back of my mother’s store but now I’m moving to a new place.
-My future plan consists to have multiple stores all over India along with that I also desire to get into online sales.
-I want my brand to become a household name; I want people to embrace and love themselves when they wear the clothes I make.
+At present, I have a boutique in one of the fashion hubs of the city, Lokhandwala market.
+I plan to have multiple stores in pan India and along with that I also desire to develop my online sales.
+I want my brand to become a household name and I want people to embrace and love themselves when they wear the clothes I make.

 You mentioned that you are currently venturing into luxury home décor.
 Could you provide us with some insight on this and what got you interested in home-décor in the first place?